 Multiple burial situations are where the competition differed the greatest.
 Again, it is more important to find, probe and dig up a single victim rather than just flagging/marking multiple victims without digging them up.
 Consequently, we more heavily weighted "speed" and "ease of finding a single victim" in our scoring.
 But with that said, multiple burials are still a factor to consider.
 We performed our side-by-side comparisons tests with two, three and four buried beacons to see how well each model resisted getting bogged down.
 Keep in mind that with any beacon multiple burials are always harder and take even more practice than single burials.

 After dozens of tests and comparisons, the undisputed best products for multiple burials are the Mammut Barryvox S and Arva Axio.
 These two beacons differentiated between close proximity burials exceptionally well could scroll through victims and were extremely difficult to fool the marking/masking function.
-The Ortovox S1+ and the Pieps DSP Ice and DSP Pro also worked in multiple burials situations exceptionally well but weren't quite as solid as the Axio and Barryvox S. All four of these beacons had the option to unmask previously marked beacons.
+The Ortovox S1+ also worked in multiple burials situations exceptionally well but weren't quite as solid as the Axio and Barryvox S. All four of these beacons had the option to unmask previously marked beacons.
 The BCA Tracker3, Arva Neo, and Pieps Micro all did well in our multiple burials test and would likely do quite well in most real-world situations; however, they wouldn't be our first choice for guide and professional level rescue examinations.

 This category showed the most variability between the different avalanche beacons that we tested.
 Some come laden with useful and well-thought-out features, while others have limited options.
 Here's how we scored the different models on their features, and below we describe the different feature options currently available on the market today.